serverless/blog/posts/2017-11-01-serverless-v1.24.0.md

 serverless create --template aws-nodejs --path my-new-project
 ```

-Serverless v1.24 extends the functionality of this command so that you can now create services based on a template which is via Git at e.g. GitHub.
+Serverless v1.24 extends the functionality of this command so that you can now create services based on a template via Git.

 In this example we install the `aws-node-rest-api-mongodb` template from our [Serverless Examples](https://github.com/serverless/examples) Git repository.